Asmaul-Nishat/ThreadedLiveCounterApp/README.md

 📌 Learning Objectives

 This app is a beginner-friendly introduction to:
     JavaFX UI development
     Working with threads in Java

-    Safely updating UI from background threads (Platform.runLater)

-    Event-driven programming (buttons, text inputs, etc.)
+    Safely updating UI from background threads (Platform.runLater) Event-driven programming (buttons, text inputs, etc.)

-📄 License

-You can add an open-source license like MIT if you'd like.
-To add a license file on GitHub:

-    Go to your repo → Add file → Create new file → Name it LICENSE

-    Choose a template (MIT is common)